HelOWeen/ewa-selfdb-update/Readme.md

 There are four entries which need our attention: VersionDB, URLDB, CanUpdateDB, VersionMinRequiredDB

-But let's quickly go through theall of  entries in the text file:
+But let's quickly go through all of the entries in the text file:
 - _URLVersionBaseURL_
 This points to the web server location where to look for updates.
-Normally it mirrors the _VersionBaseURL=_ entry fomr EWA's INI.
+Normally it mirrors the _VersionBaseURL=_ entry from EWA's INI.
 Here's the trick however: EWA updates its INI with this value.
-That means with thise entry, you can redirect EWA to a new web server location, if that's necessary, _without_ the need for an EWA user to edit his (local) EWA configuration.
+That means with this entry you can redirect EWA to a new web server location if that's necessary, _without_ the need for an EWA user to edit his (local) EWA configuration.
 - _VersionSetup_
 This is the version of EWA included in the setup file.
 This _may_ differ (as it is the case here)